-Given your choice in step 5 above, what do you want to stand for in the next 24, 12 or 6 hours (or even sixty minutes)?
+Given your choice in step 5 above, what do you want to stand for in the next 24 hours?
 What values do you want to live by, in this area of life?
-If you're staying in the marriage for another day or another hour, what sort of partner do you want to be for that one day or hour?
-If you're staying in your job for another day or another hour, what sort of employee do you want to be for that one day or hour?
+If you're staying in the marriage for another day, what sort of partner do you want to be for that one day?
+If you're staying in your job for another day, what sort of employee do you want to be for that one day?